 Exhibits Center in 4H Hall: You’ll find the following: educational displays, children’s activities, Ask a Master Gardener™ Clinic, Spring Garden Fair Raffle, pH Soil Testing, inside seating for the Good Thyme Food Court, and Coffee Thyme.
-Click here for the 2014 List of Particants.
+Please check back in April for a complete list of participants.

 New Plant Introductions and Silent Auction: Do you crave knowing about the latest and greatest available from our Northwest Nurseries?
 Come into the New Plant Introduction and Silent Auction tent to view the new plant introductions for this year.
 The silent auctions run on both Saturday and Sunday; and you need not be present to win the auction, but if you have the top bid the item must be picked up between 2 & 3 that same day.

 Garden Raffle: Another wonderful way to add to your plant collection; with prizes drawn every hour and Grand Prizes donated by our vendors, the Raffle is one of our most popular features each year.
 We have an Hourly Raffle and a Grand Prize Raffle both Saturday and Sunday.
 Donations come from several of our vendors and area merchants.
 (Many thanks to all who donate!)
 And the proceeds add to our ability to support our local OSU Extension and other community projects.

-Coffee Thyme: Its a place to relax inside the Exhibits Center in 4H Hall and enjoy a quick treat.
+Coffee Thyme: A place to relax inside the Exhibits Center in 4H Hall and enjoy a quick treat.

 It will be warm and dry if it's gloomy outside.

 Good Thyme Food Court: Located on the Main Lawn behind 4H Hall.
 Enjoy a meal or a snack, then check out the vendors right there on the Main Lawn behind the food court.

-ATM's available on site: If you come to the Spring Garden Fair short on money to purchase your treasured finds you will find the ATM machine on the asphalt between the 4-H Exhibit Hall and the Main Lawn vendor field and also another in a small building near the outside picnic tables on the asphalt near the Carnival Lot vendors.
+ATM's available on site: If you come to the Spring Garden Fair short on cash to purchase your treasured finds you will find the ATM machine on the asphalt between the 4-H Exhibit Hall and the Main Lawn vendor field and also another in a small building near the outside picnic tables on the asphalt near the Carnival Lot vendors.